VenexGit/DeepGuard/README.md

 ## Disclaimer 📌

-MultiBlock Block Lists are basically `blacklists` files to block access to domains.
+DeepGuard Block Lists are basically `blacklists` files to block access to domains.
 If you don't know how it works, then please try this at your own risk.
 I or any of our team won't be responsible for any damage or loss.
 Never forget to make backup.

 ## License 📌

-Content of the MultiBlock is licensed under a [MIT License](https://github.com/VenexGit/MultiBlock/blob/main/LICENSE).
+Content of the DeepGuard is licensed under a [MIT License](https://github.com/VenexGit/DeepGuard/blob/main/LICENSE).

 <p align="center"><a href="https://github.com/VenexGit" target="_blank"><img src="https://img.shields.io/badge/ＶＥＮＥＸ-新 ドラゴン-7580f7.svg?longCache=true&style=flat-square"></a><p>